-The Flexera 2022 State of the Cloud Report reveals that 80 percent of enterprises have a hybrid cloud strategy.
-Enterprises that want to mix the resources of multiple private and public clouds in hybrid cloud configurations should consider certain key factors as they design their solutions.
+The Flexera 2023 State of the Cloud Report reveals that 72 percent of enterprises have a hybrid cloud strategy.
+Organizations that want to mix the resources of multiple private and public clouds in hybrid cloud configurations should consider certain key factors as they design their solutions.

 The Differences Between Public, Private, and Hybrid Clouds

 Before I cover those considerations, let me nail down some terminology.
 A public cloud is hosted by a cloud provider, such as Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and IBM Cloud.
 It provides on-demand, pay-as-you-go services that are accessible over the public Internet.
 Multiple organizations access public cloud resources concurrently.

 A private cloud, by contrast, typically serves the needs of a single organization and is often purpose-built to fit a particular infrastructure and use case.
 It may be hosted on-premises or in a colocation data center.